If you’re a member of AUSfund, we will try to combine your super for you. Here's how it works.

 As the choice of receiving account is based on a mathematical calculation, we may transfer your AUSfund balance to an account other than your preferred super account.
 However, you can transfer your super to a fund of your choosing before Cross Fund Matching occurs.

-Cross Fund Matching occurs annually.
+Cross Fund Matching usually occurs annually.
 Analysis for the current exercise is due to commence in mid-2019 with the transfer of matched accounts in the latter half of the year.

 AUSfund does not need to notify you or have your consent to transfer your balance to your active account.